The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 After 42\,s, $E_b$ is unresolved and we fit a single photon index, $\alpha$, below $E_p$.
 Initially, the fitted values of $\alpha$ are in excellent agreement with the expected value of $\alpha_1$ (Figure~\ref{fig:sync_evolution}, lower panel, green points), indicating that $E_b$ and $E_p$ are unresolved because they are too close together, rather than $E_b$ having left the bandpass.
 From $\sim$120\,s, the measured value of $\alpha$ begins to rise.
 We interpret the change as being due to the synchrotron breaks now moving away from one another (Methods), resulting in $\alpha_2$ dominating the measurement as $E_b$ approaches the lower limit of the observed bandpass and pushes $\alpha_1$ out of the spectrum.

 Indeed, by fixing the photon indices to their expected values, we can once again resolve $E_b$ in our fits starting from 120s (Figure~\ref{fig:exponentials}, open symbols).
 The increasing separation between $E_b$ and $E_p$ and the coincident evolution of $\alpha$ from 2/3 towards 3/2 indicates that the more rapidly-evolving spectral break is now the lower energy of the two, in contrast with the first 42\,s of evolution.
-This apparent crossing of the two spectral breaks is consistent with the source having transitioned from a fast-cooling regime to slow cooling \citep{Rybicki1979,Sari1998}, and would be the first time such a transition has been measured in any GRB.
+This apparent crossing of the two spectral breaks is consistent with the source having transitioned from a fast-cooling regime to slow cooling \citep{Rybicki1979,Sari1998}.

 We further test this scenario by fitting an exponential profile of the form $E = Ne^{(-t/\tau)}$ to the evolution of both breaks (Figure~\ref{fig:exponentials}).
 The two profiles cross at $t_c = 68$\,s, and their crossing is further supported by the affinity of the $E_b$ fit to the $E_p$ measurements post-$t_c$.
 The evolution of the breaks has a marked effect on the EE light curve.
 The characteristic timescale for the evolution of $\nu_c$ ($\tau_{E_b} = 63.3 \pm 20.2$\,s) and the turnover of the X-rays ($\tau_X = 66.9 \pm 1.0$\,s) are close to the fast-to-slow cooling transition time ($t_c \approx 68$\,s) suggesting a connection between the cooling transition and the EE duration.
 Moreover, they are clearly driving the morphology of the late X-ray decline, which steepens when $\nu_m$ evolves below the band and ceases when $\nu_c$ follows (Figure~\ref{fig:exponentials}).
-The consistency of this X-ray feature across the EE class (e.g. \cite{Gompertz13}, Extended Data Figure~\ref{fig:xrays_lcs}) hints that the shock physics may be remarkably uniform across the population of long-duration merger-GRBs.
+The consistency of this X-ray feature across the EE class (e.g. \cite{Gompertz13}, Figure~\ref{fig:xrays_lcs}) hints that the shock physics may be remarkably uniform across the population of long-duration merger-GRBs.